CodeCraftersIO/Workshop/StepByStep/01-Autolayout-Steps.md

   print(redView.safeAreaInsets)
 }
 ```
+	- Remove the RedView and add a GradientView as background
+	- Re-add the RedView to the top.
+Run the app on iPhoneX, show that it grows even more.

 #DetailVC

-Checkout `2815a7f` and show the core around:
+Checkout `0a24ec1` and show the core around:

 - Show the VM of the details.
 - Explain the interactor part and the async
-- Explain the mock loade changes
+- Explain the mock load changes

 ## All constraints approach
 - Let's add the GIFImageView
 - Notice that if you forget translatesAutoresizingMaskIntoConstraints shit happens.
 - Create `addAutolayoutView`
-- Add `pod 'TagListView', '~> 1.0'`
+- Add `pod 'TagListView', '~> 1.3.2'`
-- Create all the view using just constraints (`7d0e691`)
+- Create all the view using just constraints (`c57389e`)

 -
 ```swift